 Dr. Michael Greger – NutritionFacts.org

-This is where I go first for nutrition advice, mainly because it’s easy to search and there are articles and videos on nearly every nutrition and health topic.
+This is where I go first for nutrition advice, mainly because it’s easy to search and the website has articles and videos on nearly every nutrition and health topic.
 Plus, he’s funny and quirky, and simplifies the complex topic of nutrition into something that’s easy for almost anyone to digest (pardon the pun).

 Dr. Greger received his undergraduate degree from Cornell University, and his medical degree with an emphasis in Clinical Nutrition from Tufts University where he graduated in 1999.